 Low frequencies have long wavelengths.
 This is both a blessing and a curse.

 However, if we place our microphones equidistant from a low-frequency source (like a kick drum), we can bet that the bass energy will be in-phase, nice and full.
 This is partially because of the long wavelengths of low frequencies and also due to their omnidirectional nature.
-Low frequency sounds project outward uniformly and work well with evenly spaced mics.
+Low frequency sounds project outward uniformly and works well with evenly spaced mics.

 Use Boundary Microphones Near Surfaces